-"I'm not one for nicknames."
+"I've never cared much for nicknames."
 I shook my head.
-"If it were not for Edmure we would be another step closer to defeating the Lannisters."
+"If it were not for Edmure, we would be another step closer to defeating the Lannisters."

 "And the closer we are to defeating the Lannisters, the closer we are to winning this war."